jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_overivew.md

 {% include tip.html content="There are many ways to open the Spotlight Overview page.
 From the Heatmap, left click on a connection to open the Spotlight Overview page for that connection." %}

-## Flows and Components

-Each Spotlight home page component has various associated statistics.

-## Description of flows and components
+## About the flows and components of a Spotlight Overview page

+The flows and components are tailored to the connection type.

 Action | Description
 -------|------------